Creem CLI + AI Coding Assistant: The Payment Workflow I Actually Use

 Verify with CLI, not the dashboard

-This is the part that actually matters.
-After a test purchase, I don’t go to the browser.
+OK this is the part I care about most.
+After a test purchase I don’t go to the browser.
 I stay in the terminal.

 creem checkouts get ch_3maG1MXsrJLQC1FRzu8lrA